 Special projects offerings in computer information systems.
-Part of the course requirements can be met by working on company project approved by the adviser.
-This course is colisted with CIS 4610.
+Part of the course requirements can be met by working on company projects approved by the adviser.
+This course is co-listed with CIS 4610.
 May be repeated for a maximum of 6 semester hours.
-Prerequisite(s): Instructor consent
+Prerequisite(s): Instructor consent An additional fee is associated with this course.